 Swimming with Orcas in Norway

 Get in the water with the Blackfish in Tromsø.

-Contrary to their nickname, Killer Whales, wild orcas are quite friendly, inquisitive, and protective creatures.
+Contrary to their nickname, Killer Whales, wild orcas are quite friendly and curious creatures.

-When given the respect these apex marine predators deserve, sharing the water with them can be done safely and responsibly.
+When approached with the respect these apex predators deserve, sharing the water with them can be done safely and responsibly.

+Swimming with Orcas in Norway